 A poor response can have cascading effects, such as facility shutdowns or missed delivery obligations.
 In recent years, approaches that use data and analytics to identify answers and make recommendations to specific business problems have proved to be particularly relevant in bringing clarity to operations planning and thus improving supply chain resilience.
 However, the vast majority of companies have yet to implement such approaches in their supply chain, leaving a serious gap in their planning capabilities.

-examined three value chain approaches that can address this supply chain gap—simulations of reality, optimization of plans, and real-time control-tower monitoring (see sidebar, “How analytics supports different planning approaches”).
+A recent McKinsey article1 examined three value chain approaches that can address this supply chain gap—simulations of reality, optimization of plans, and real-time control-tower monitoring (see sidebar, “How analytics supports different planning approaches”).
 Here, we examine the second approach in more detail, as it ranks among the most powerful tools businesses can use to navigate complex and changing environments, especially disruptions.

 Organizations that want to get the most out of this powerful approach design their associated optimization tools and processes along five best practices: improve information flows between teams, elevate customer centricity, bridge the gap between long-term planning and day-to-day operations, understand true operational constraints, and use scenario analysis to ask critical “what if” questions.

 As companies in manufacturing industries have discovered, following these design practices can increase supply chain throughput by 10 to 15 percent in the short term, with no change in assets or overall configuration.
 Organizations can also reduce costs by 5 to 10 percent and CO2 emissions by 10 to 15 percent over the long term while increasing operational flexibility and resilience toward disruptions.
 This article details the design best practices that support this effort and how companies can get started integrating the necessary capabilities into their business.